ABOUT EMMA

 Student Support & Achievements

-Emma takes great joy in watching her students’ progress and is dedicated to their development.
-From 2014 to 2020, she taught dance and gymnastics at local primary schools, guiding students through performances at the Wyvern Theatre for the Wiltshire Dance Festival in both 2019 and 2020, each event drawing audiences exceeding 600.
-Emma joined her students on stage for each performance to support those experiencing nerves – she even enjoyed dancing as an antelope in one of the shows, and choreographed the use of British Sign Language in another to support audience inclusion.
-Emma also successfully led a primary school gymnastics team to first place at the 2019 and 2020 Wiltshire Schools Gymnastics Competitions within the local cluster, marking a significant accomplishment.
+From 2014 to 2020, Emma taught dance and gymnastics at local primary schools, guiding students through performances at the Wyvern Theatre for the Wiltshire Dance Festival in both 2019 and 2020, each event drawing audiences exceeding 600.
+Emma joined her students on stage for each performance to support those experiencing nerves (she enjoyed dancing as an antelope in one of the shows!) and choreographed the use of British Sign Language to support audience inclusion.
+Her creative approach fostered a welcoming and inspiring environment for young performers, blending artistry with accessibility through sign language choreography.
+Emma worked closely with school staff and parents to ensure each production ran smoothly, encouraging teamwork and building confidence among her pupils.
+She took pride in nurturing students of varying abilities, adapting routines to showcase their strengths and promote a sense of achievement.

 Community Contributions